The Case for Owning Your Critical Business Logic

 Four dimensions define real ownership:

-When people talk about the own vs rent software decision, these are the four things at stake.
+When people talk about the own vs rent software decision (sometimes framed as SaaS vs on-premise, though the reality is more nuanced than that binary), these are the four things at stake.
 If you have all four, you own your system.
-If you lack any of them, you are renting, regardless of what your contract says.
+If you are missing any of them, you are most likely renting in practice, even if your contract suggests otherwise.

 What Renting Actually Costs Over Time